UEEP Status of Instruction Study Phase 2

 Project Reconnect - Final Report

-This is the final report for Project Reconnect, a bold and ambitious effort conceived by Google Germany, Google.org, and NetHope in late 2015 that aimed to to help refugees as they rebuild their lives in Germany by facilitating access to online education, language learning, culture learning, and information resources.
+This is the final report for Project Reconnect, a bold and ambitious effort conceived by Google Germany, Google.org, and NetHope in late 2015 that aimed to help refugees as they rebuild their lives in Germany by facilitating access to online education, language learning, culture learning, and information resources.
 This report was written by RTI International and based on data from 50 grantee organization reports, 320 Chromebook location managers, and 304 refugee Chromebook users, highlighting achievements and lessons learned from the program.

 eResources Review Toolkit